ianozsvald/ipython_memory_usage/README.md

 ipython_memory_usage
 ====================

 IPython tool to report memory usage deltas for every command you type.
+If you are running out of RAM then use this tool to understand what's happening.

 This tool helps you to figure out which commands use a lot of RAM and take a long time to run, this is very useful if you're working with large numpy matrices.
+In addition it reports the peak memory usage whilst a command is running which might be higher (due to temporary objects) than the final RAM usage.

 Example usage
 =============